 There is uncertainty with respect to the impact that health care reform legislation may have on coverage and reimbursement for healthcare items and services covered by plans that are authorized by the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively the ACA.
-In this regard, President Trump and various members of Congress have expressed a desire to repeal all or portions of the ACA, and the House of Representatives recently passed the American Health Care Act of 2017, which would repeal significant portions of the ACA if it becomes law.
+In this regard, President Trump and various members of Congress have expressed a desire to repeal all or portions of the ACA.
 President Trump has also made statements about controlling drug prices.
 We cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact that such legislation may have on us.